 Medical Transcription: Everything You Need to Know and More

-Healthcare professionals have a busy and stressful job.
-Now add hours spent typing medical notes for record keeping.
-This not only limits hours spent on patient care but is tedious and time-consuming.
+Healthcare professionals already have a busy and stressful job.
+On top of that, they need to spend hours creating medical records.
+This not only limits patient care but is tedious and time-consuming.

-Moreover, medical notes are extremely important documents, and errors can compromise patients' health and subject the doctor to medical malpractice lawsuits.
+Errors in medical notes can compromise a patient's health and expose the hospital to malpractice lawsuits.

 What is medical transcription?